networknt/light-doc/content/en/development/best-practices/swagger2.md

 reviewed: true
 ---

-Swagger 2.0 specification is a very loose specification and it gives designer too many options to write the spec.
-Most of the cases, developers write the code with annotations and generate the specification afterward.
-With enterprise scale in mind, we encourage [design first][] approach.
+Swagger 2.0 specification is a very loose specification that gives designer many options to write the spec.
+In most cases, developers write the code with annotations and generate the specification afterward.
+With an enterprise scale in mind, we encourage a [design first][] approach.
 The outcome is not just a document but a specification that can be used to scaffold a new project and loaded during runtime to verify JWT scopes for security and validate requests to protect the business layer against attacks.

-To enable [light-codegen][] to generate meaningful code and utilize the full potential of the [light-rest-4j][] framework, the author of the Swagger 2.0 specification should follow the best practices below.
+To enable [light-codegen][] to generate meaningful code and utilize the full potential of the [light-rest-4j][] framework, the author of the OpenAPI 3.0 specification should follow the best practices below.

 ### Guidelines

 - clear and easily readable by architects, analysts, developers
 - well documented, with explanations provided in description tags
-- adhere to OpenAPI specifications - v2.0 at the time of this writing
+- adheres to OpenAPI specifications - v2.0 at the time of this writing
-- use a design which lends itself to a clean and easily consumable object model
+- uses a design which lends itself to a clean and easily consumable object model

 ### Security First